zhiminwen/icp-kibana/readme.md

 - helm install icp-kibana

 ## How it works
 ICP built in with elastic search engine collecting logs and heapster metrics.
-The elastic search URL is exposed through to the master node at port 8743 with SSL client cert. verification turned on.
+The elastic search URL is exposed to the master node at port 8743 with SSL client cert. verification turned on.

 The helm chart use a configMap volume to custom the settings for kibana.yml.
-It refers a secret volume that utilizing the built-in secret for elastic search.
+It refers a secret volume that utilizes the built-in secret for elastic search.

 Note the elastic search in ICP V1.2 is V2.4.
 The supported latest Kibana version is V4.6